 How it began

-In 2004 he also started a cooking studio where small groups could come to eat a fantastic 5 course gourmet meal that they would cook themselves under the passionate guidance of Lowie as the chef.
-Cooking has always been his passion and in 1995 he joined a professional cooking club for amateur chefs.
+After several years he also started a cooking studio where small groups could come to eat a fantastic 5 course gourmet meal that they would cook themselves under the passionate guidance of Lowie as the chef.
+Cooking has always been his passion and later he joined a professional cooking club for amateur chefs.
 Over the years he there received his medals and ended up as the head chef of his sector.

 Carmen, born in New Zealand moved back to the Netherlands with her Dutch parents when she was 3, immigrated back to New Zealand when she was 13 and back again to the Netherlands a year later.
 So traveling has been in her blood since childhood.
 Working as a General Manager for a municipal law enforcement department she was actively involved in leading a few radical reorganisations in her company.
 During her demanding job she started studying again and received a Master’s degree in Stress Management (industrial psychology) and a Masters in Change Management.
 It was this last study that brought her to South Africa for a study trip.
 A trip that would change her and Lowie’s life’s forever.